Substance Abuse - What Drives Alcohol Addiction

 Even if you don’t know someone like Howard who has broken your heart with his or her affliction, it is easy to justify the federal government’s spending for alcoholism research.
 We all pay, one way or another.

-In 1998, the most recent NIAAA figures available, the total economic cost of alcohol abuse was $185 billion a year and rising.
+In 1998, the most recent NIAAA figures available, the total economic cost of alcohol substance abuse was $185 billion a year and rising.
 That included health care costs, lost productivity, auto accidents, crime and social welfare administration.
 At the same growth rate, the estimate would be over $230 billion this year.

 The Medical Center’s alcohol researchers are enthusiastic and hopeful about making an impact on the mammoth problem.
 “It’s a pretty exciting time here at Wake because there’s a lot of interdisciplinary interaction between research that spans all the different levels of analysis,” Weiner said.
 “Over the last five years, we and others have made major advances in figuring out how alcohol acutely and chronically alters the brain.”